-The following adverse reactions have been identified during post approval use of another LNG IUS.
+The following adverse reactions have been identified during post approval use of a LNG-releasing IUS.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 No drug-drug interaction studies have been conducted with Skyla.